mschuchard/vault-raft-backup/README.md

 Vault Raft Backup can be configured with either environment variables or a HCL2 config file.

-Additionally, AWS or GCP authentication and configuration must be provided with standard methods that do not require manual inputs.
+Additionally, AWS, Azure, or GCP authentication and configuration must be provided with standard methods that do not require manual inputs.
 The AWS Golang SDK will automatically read authentication information as per normal (i.e. IAM instance profile, `AWS_SHARED_CREDENTIALS_FILE` credentials file, `AWS_PROFILE` config file, environment variables e.g. `AWS_SESSION_TOKEN` and `AWS_REGION`, etc.).
-The GCP Golang SDK behaves similarly for analogous authentication settings.
-If the snapshot is stored locally then authentication and authorization will vary greatly based on your environment.
+The GCP and Azure Golang SDKs behave similarly for analogous authentication settings (note that this tool assumes Entra Security Principal authentication for Azure).
+If the snapshot is stored locally instead, then authentication and authorization will vary greatly based on your personal environment.

 #### Environment Variables